autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 <img src="img/scheduling/rm_util_bound_100.png" width="400">

 As we see from the figure (and the active plotting), the values seem to _plateau_ out and converge...to **`0.69`**!
-So, for any decent real-time system scheduled using the RM assignment mechanism, if the utilization bound is under `0.69` then it is schedulable.
+So, for any real-time system scheduled using the RM assignment mechanism, if the utilization bound is under `0.69` then it is schedulable.

 **Optimality**: as mentioned earlier, RM is **optimal**, _i.e.,_